onemoonsci/nmrfxprocessordocs/pages/02.gui/01.menus/docs.md

 Attributes

 :    Display the attributes panel for controlling how your spectrum is displayed.
 The attributes panel in NMRFx is designed to work much like that in NMRViewJ (though the code is completely different).

-Processor

-:    Display the processing control panel (it appears automatically if you open an FID)

 Refresh